-JavaScript is a widely supported scripting language in processing client side user behaviours locally.
-Some web designers started relied on JavaScript in more and more operations, even though use JavaScript for input validation instead of server side validations [40].
-They may think the use of JavaScript can provides better user experience, however, they forgot, if the web browser not support JavaScript, it will be a disaster.
-To avoid disaster from non-JavaScript-support browsers, some key validations should be designed at least at server side.
+JavaScript is a widely supported scripting language, used in processing client side user behaviours locally.
+Web designers started relying on JavaScript in more and more operations, even though they should not have just used JavaScript for input validation in place of using server side validations [40].
+They may have considered that the use of JavaScript could provide a better user experience.
+However, if the user’s web browser does not support JavaScript, it may cause harm to the system.
+To avoid harm from non-JavaScript-supported browsers, some key validations should be designed on the server side.

 Reporting

-When using the system, users may found problem of tasks, project or even the system itself.
-To make the problem can be easily communicated with staff or other group member in the same project, the obvious indication of contact should be designed in pages.
-User must be made sure can find the way of communication easily, and the way of communication need can be commutated in two-way.
+When using the system, users may find a problem with the tasks, project or even the system itself.
+To make sure that any problems can be easily communicated to staff or other group members in the same project, an obvious indication of who to contact should be designed into the pages.
+It must be ensured that users can easily find how to communicate, and the way of communication needs to be two-ways.

-If user made an illegitimate operation which the system cannot deal with, an error would be generated.
-When error occurred, the system must not be crashed.
-The reason of error should be displayed on the screen for user to be announced.
-If the error is caused by system itself, the system administrator should be sent an e-mail for a notice of this error.
+If a user makes an illegal operation which the system cannot deal with, an error would be generated.
+When an error occurs, the system must not crash.
+The reason for the error should be displayed on the screen for the user to see.
+If the error is caused by the system itself, the system administrator should be sent an e-mail notifying them of the error.

 Design and implementation

-This section was about the details of design and how it be implemented into programming.
+This section gives the details of the design and how it will be implemented into the programming.

 Work flow

-In using the system, all the users including group leaders and group members, even private project holders, should follow a work flow to use the system in controlling versions of works.
-As the system is task-oriented design, working units in the system would be divided as project, task, directory and file.
-File is belonging to directory; directory is under the control of task; task is managed by group member within project, project is monitored by group leader.
-Each person registered in the system as a user can work for both group project and private project.
+When using the system, all users including group leaders and group members, as well as private project holders, should follow a work flow to use the system in controlling versions of the works.
+As the system has a task-oriented design, working units in the system will be divided into project, task, directory and file.
+File belongs to directory; directory is under the control of the task; the task is managed by the group member within the project, the project is monitored by the group leader.
+Each person registered in the system as a user can work on both group projects and private projects.
 In a project group, the group leader is also a member of the group.
-If the system has several project groups, a user can work for more than one group at same time.
+If the system has several project groups, a user can work for more than one group at the same time.

 Project-task-directory-file figure here

 Group member relationship figure here (Boundary-less Organisations)

-By analyses the relationship between file, directory, task and project, also user of group leader, group member and private holder, a general group project work flow chart has been drawn below.
+By analysing the relationships between file, directory, task and project, as well as the users, which are group leader, group member and private holder, a general group project work flow chart has been drawn in Figure 1.

 Figure 1 - Group project work flow (general)

-Figure 1 shows the sequence and general steps of doing a group project.
+Figure 1 shows the sequence and general steps in doing a group project.
 There are three main stage of working in a project.

-The first stage is about creating project and assigning tasks.
-In this stage, project and its tasks should be created and assigned to group members by group leader after a meeting of discussion.
+The first stage is about creating the project and assigning tasks.
+In this stage, the project and its tasks should be created and assigned to group members by the group leader, after discussions.

-The second stage is about group member doing tasks.
-In this stage, after assignment at the pervious stage, group member sign in the system by each of their accounts, start doing the assigned tasks, finish doing an upload it.
-If all assigned tasks of a user already finished, the user can request remain unassigned task (if exist) to do.
-After every task finished, group leader merge all of them.
-After that, the task will be finished.
+The second stage is about the group members doing tasks.
+In this stage, after being given assignments in the previous stage, group members sign into the system using their own accounts, start doing the assigned tasks, finish the tasks and upload the document(s).
+If all a user’s assigned tasks have been completed, the user can request to do any remaining unassigned tasks (if they exist).
+After every task is completed, the group leader merges all of them.
+After which the task will be finished.